Events of the German EU-Council Presidency

 Re the Corona pandemic:

 Europe is to emerge from the crisis strengthened:

-- On the initiative of the Federal Ministry of Transport and Digital Infrastructure, the European Union adopted Council Conclusions on uniform recommendations for cross-border passenger transport in the European Union.
+- On the initiative of the Ministry, the European Union adopted Council Conclusions on uniform recommendations for cross-border passenger transport in the European Union.

 - We further need reliable supply chains and, to this end, we intend to develop a European pandemic contingency plan for freight transport to ensure cross-border freight transport during a pandemic.

 - We need high-capacity and modern corridors in Europe – and thus rapid and satisfactory agreement on the Multiannual Financial Framework (which covers the next six years).